qrzn23/min/wip/magick/content.md

 6. Note carefully the duration of the experiments, the number and nature of the intruding thoughts, the tendency of the object itself to depart from the course laid out for it, and any other pheno- mena which may present themselves.
-Avoid overstrain ; this is very important.
+Avoid overstrain; this is very important.

 7. Proceed to imagine living objects; as a man, preferably sorne